 Between comparing HELOC lenders and offers, putting together your application and then waiting out the underwriting period, it can take a few weeks to obtain a HELOC.
 Some online lenders offer much faster turnaround times, however.
 Depending on the lender, you might be able to access the funds as little as three business days after closing.
 Some lenders take five days or longer.

-If you have a variable-rate HELOC (and most borrowers do), your rate will change based on changes to the prime rate, which is directly influenced by what’s happening in the economy and the Federal Reserve’s actions.
+If you have a variable-rate HELOC (and most borrowers do), your rate will change based on changes to the prime rate, which is directly influenced by what’s happening in the economy and the Federal Reserve’s adjustments to interest rates it offers to financial institutions.
 The frequency depends on your specific line of credit; some HELOCs adjust once a month.

 The draw period on a HELOC is the time frame when you can access funds and are only required to make interest payments.
 The standard draw period on a HELOC is 10 years.

 Your credit score might take a small hit when you apply for a HELOC because you’re opening a new line of credit.
-As with any debt repayment, timely payments on your HELOC can help your credit score; missed payments will lower your score.
+As with any debt, timely payments on your HELOC can help your credit score; missed payments will lower your score.

 To pay off your HELOC faster, you can make principal payments during the draw period in addition to the interest you’re required to pay.